Regulated, licensed and quality assured individuals privacy notice

 To ensure communications are received in a timely manner, we require three forms of contact details for each firm representative: email address, postal address and telephone number.

 Unless otherwise required by law, we will send communications relating to regulatory updates, the Practice Assurance scheme, the annual return, and bye-law and regulation changes by email to ensure the timely delivery of communications.
+Additionally, we will send some regulatory updates via SMS.

 It is your responsibility to keep up to date with the requirements of being a firm representative.